SergejKurtasch/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I

-* I was born in Venezuela but moved to Algarve when I was 13.
+* I was born in Ukraine but moved to Russia when I was 24.
-* I have a PhD in Neuroscience but have no intention of staying in academia.
+* I have a Master's degree in Computer Systems Analysis.
-* I have some experience analyzing data from my own experiments but no formal training whatsoever.
+* I have almost no experience analyzing data

 # Why am I here

-* I came to Ironhack to learn, meet new people and to open new opportunities.
+* I came to Ironhack to learn, meet new people, occupy a new profession and find a job.
-* Proper coding, machine learning, stats!
+* I'm interested in proper coding, machine learning, stats!

 # What will I do after the course?

-* Would love to get into the sports industry.
+* Would love to get into the healthcare industry.
 * I will look for patterns in data where people are not even looking.
 * To enjoy myself.